-This cost is not paid to any of the entities involved in providing the Funds, but is paid to the Funds so that current investors will only share part (if any) of the transaction costs incurred when other investors apply for or withdraw Units.
+This cost is not paid to any of the entities involved in providing the Funds but is paid to the Funds so that current investors will only share part (if any) of the transaction costs incurred when other investors apply for or withdraw Units.
 A buy/sell spread will apply to any Units that are purchased or sold as a request of Rebalancing your Units.

-The current buy/sell spreads can be found in the PDS.
+The current buy/sell spreads can be found in the buy/sell spreads document (which can be found at nzbritannia.co.nz).